 Mow with the Power of the Sun

-You’ll be the talk of the neighborhood if you use a solar-charged, battery-powered mower like the one shown in the Image Gallery (photo 3).
+You’ll be the talk of the neighborhood if you use a solar-charged, battery-powered mower.
 Tom Lopez, owner of Free Power Systems in Longmont, Colo., says his solar-charged mower adds 15 to 20 minutes of run time per charge, in addition to full battery charging.
 He sells solar-charging Black & Decker mowers with a choice of photovoltaic (PV) panels that can be attached to the mower (see photo) or mounted on a garage roof.
 The roof extension kit makes it possible to recharge the lawn mower while storing it indoors.

 “People who want to use the solar-recharging lawn mower in an urban area might want to choose the extension kit for theft protection,” Lopez says Bob Perkins of McGuckin Hardware in Boulder, Colo., sells Free Power System’s solar mower and reports, “I was a little skeptical at first, but after the mower ran out of its first charge, I went inside for a sandwich and drink, and after I came out again, the solar panels had already recharged the mower.”